 The deep sea is not only under a lot of pressure, but it is also very dark.
 But deep ocean animals such as this Barreleye fish have evolved excellent eyes for seeing in near-total darkness.

 Eyes contain a type of light receptor called rods.
 Rods help eyes sense light.
 Humans have a good number of these, but Barreleye fish retinas are packed full of them, which makes their eyes more sensitive to light.
 Furthermore, their eyes have also adapted to give them another advantage: they can roll to the top of the fish’s head so the fish can see prey swimming above them.
 Once the fish spots a target, it rolls its eyes forward again and enters hunting mode.

-The Deep Sea also has its own language.
-A variety of animals down, from plankton to cnidarians to fish, use bioluminescence as their main form of communication.
+The deep sea also has its own language.
+A variety of deep ocean animals, from plankton to cnidarians to fish, use bioluminescence as their main form of communication.
 These animals contain a light-producing organ in the body that contains a protein called luciferase.
 When the luciferase is oxidized, it emits light (fireflies carry the same protein).
-In the Deep Sea, bioluminescence’s main purpose is to either attract prey or confuse predators.
+In the deep sea, bioluminescence’s main purpose is to either attract prey or confuse predators.

 In some cases, animals mimic the bioluminescence of other animals to trick their prey.
 For example, sperm whales have white marks around their mouths that mimics the bioluminescence released by smaller fish.
 When the sperm whale’s prey, the Giant Squid, sees this, it thinks it has found food, so it swims over.
 Little does it know that it will soon cross paths with a whale and be eaten.

 These are just a few of the amazing adaptations found in the deep sea and Antarctica.
 Less than 5% of the oceans have been explored, which means we can only imagine what other types of organisms we may find in the future, and what amazing adaptations that may have evolved to help them survive.